 I have been watching Tidying Up with Marie Kondo on Netflix obsessively and now have this unrelenting need to get organized and downsize.
 As I was purging closets and deciding what “sparks joy,” as Kondo advises one to do, I started thinking about the kitchen.
 (All roads to lead to the kitchen with me).
 How to organize recipes came to mind.

-My first foray into organzing recipes was to simpy create a folder on my computer and bookmark the recipe.
-Two clicks and it was saved.
-This method is great for it’s simplicity.
-It falls down a bit when you are looking for a recipe and you have no idea what it is called.
-You have to be online to access the website and rely on the recipe still being in the same location it was when you found it.
-I found, over time, websites shut down or recipes were placed behind a paywall making it difficult to access.
-There had to be a better way so off I went to find the best way to organize recipes.
+My first foray into organizing recipes was to simply create a folder on my computer and bookmark the recipe.
+This method is excellent for its simplicity.
+It falls down a bit when you are looking for a recipe, and you have no idea its name.
+You have to be online to access the website and rely on it still being in the same location it was when you found it.
+I found, over time, sites shut down, or recipes were placed behind a paywall making it challenging to access.
+There had to be a better way, so off I went to find the best way to organize recipes.

 I tried the Paprika Recipe Manager, Pepperplate, Pocket, and Pinterest.
-There are pros and cons to each one but to me there is standout method.
+There are pros and cons to each one, but to me, there is a standout method.

 Why Recipe Management?